chiraghontec/whereshouldieat/frontend/mobile/README.md

-# FoodieFind React Native App
+# WhereShouldIEat React Native App

 A cross-platform mobile application for discovering and reviewing restaurants, built with React Native and OpenStreetMap integration.